-The Petitioner is a research scholar in plant pathology at she has not indicated or established that she has received a major, internationally recognized award, she must satisfy at least three of the alternate regulatory criteria at 8 C.F.R. § 204.5(h)(3)(i)-(x).
+The Petitioner is a post-doctoral research scholar at the Because she has not indicated or established that she has received a major, internationally recognized award, she must satisfy at least three of the alternate regulatory criteria at 8 C.F.R. § 204.5(h)(3)(i)-(x).
 In denying the petition, the Director found that the Petitioner met only two of the initial evidentiary criteria, judging under 8 C.F.R. § 204.5(h)(3)(iv) and scholarly articles under 8 C.F.R. § 204.5(h)(3)(vi).
-The record reflects that the Petitioner served as a peer reviewer of manuscripts for journals and at conferences, such as Plant Disease and the Mid-Western Educational Research Association.
-In addition, she authored scholarly articles in publications, such as Biology and Fertility Soils and BMC Genomics.
+The record reflects that the Petitioner served on the editorial board for journals and as a peer reviewer of manuscripts.
+In addition, she authored scholarly articles in professional publications.
 Accordingly, we agree with the Director that the Petitioner fulfilled the judging and scholarly articles criteria.